gangadharjannu/tv-shows/README.md

 Shows list of tv-shows along with show details and episode details.

+## live version

+tv-shows [https://gangadharjannu.github.com/tv-shows](https://gangadharjannu.github.com/tv-shows) to view it in the browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts